Peter Hyams: Personal life

-On December 19, 1964, he married George-Ann Spota, with whom he has three sons.
-His first son Chris Hyams is the CEO of the job search website Indeed.
-His second son John Hyams is also a film director; Peter performed cinematography duties on his son's film Universal Soldier: Regeneration.
-His third son Nick Hyams works as a battle rap promoter and host under the name Lush One.
+On December 19, 1964, Hyams married George-Ann Spota, with whom he has three sons.
+His first son, Chris Hyams, was the CEO of the job search website Indeed.
+His second son, John Hyams, is also a film director; Peter performed cinematography duties on John's film Universal Soldier: Regeneration.
+His third son, Nick Hyams, works as a battle rap promoter and host under the name Lush One.

 Trademark

-Hyams is known for being his own cinematographer on the movies he directs since 1984.
+Hyams is known for being his own cinematographer on the movies he has directed since 1984.

 As a reference to his wife's family, there is a minor character named Spota in many of his films, including those which he only wrote (such as 1980's The Hunter); the exceptions being A Sound of Thunder (although there was a market called "Spota's"), End of Days (although there was a bar called "Spota's"), Narrow Margin, Running Scared, 2010, Hanover Street and Peeper.
+In Hanover Street, Harrison Ford pilots a B-25 bomber named Gorgeous George-Ann.